Where are the turtles in cold months?

 While turtles, tortoises, and terrapins deal with winter in a variety of ways, undoubtedly the most extreme survivor is the painted turtle (Chrysemys picta).
 Let’s look at what makes the painted turtle the king of winter.

 Painted turtles spend most of their time in ponds and slow-moving freshwater and a sheet of ice doesn’t stop them, it only slows them down.
 Even in the northernmost parts of their range, adults will overwinter under ice, sometimes buried up to 45 cm in the mud beneath the water.

 “Sometimes when a pond freezes, you can see the turtles sitting on the bottom.
-If you cut through ice you’d think they were dead,” says Kurt Buhlmann of the University of Georgia (winner of the 2015 PARC Visionary Leader Award).
+If you cut through ice you’d think they were dead,” says Kurt Buhlmann of the University of Georgia.
 “It would take hours for them to move.”

 Hatchling painted turtles emerge from their eggs in Autumn, but stay underground in the nest (on land) for the winter and emerge in the spring.